Behind Netflix’s Stagnation Lie Opportunities for Other Innovating Platforms

 Today’s video streamers are a group of people with complex and evolving demands, and in order to succeed in keeping them engaged, streaming platforms need to innovate and surpass their expectations.

-And building on this acknowledgement that – now more than ever – convenience and ease-of-use are king, Chill Remote turns your smartphone into a Netflix remote control.
+And building on this acknowledgment that – now more than ever – convenience and ease-of-use are king, Chill Remote turns your smartphone into a Netflix remote control.

 Netflix should be embracing these platforms that expand on its offering in new and innovative ways, rather than focusing solely on streamlining their own product.
 After killing off its Public API in 2014, there are few options for apps that want to integrate fully with the platform.